joaorulff/egocloud/README.md

 ## Jupyter

-Egocloud is available in the format of a Python package, allowing developers to run it within Jupyter notebooks
+Egocloud is available in the format of a Python package, allowing developers to run it within Jupyter notebooks.
+Please, refer to [this link](https://github.com/joaorulff/egocloud/blob/main/jupyter/README.md) for installation and examples

 ### Installation